2013 Alberta floods: Meteorology

 Situated east of the Canadian Rockies, southern Alberta is a semi-arid region that does not usually receive high amounts of rainfall.
-A high-pressure system in northern Alberta blocked the passage to a low-pressure area to the south, 19–21 June.
-This blocked circulation and easterly winds pumped humidity on the rising slopes of the Rocky Mountains foothills, causing heavy rain into the province with rainfall amounts of over 200 mm to fall in less than two days in many regions of the province, particularly west and southwest of Calgary.
-In Canmore, a town in Alberta's Rockies, over 220 mm fell in just 36 hours, nearly half of the town's annual average rainfall.
+Late June 2013, a high-pressure system in northern Alberta blocked the passage to a low-pressure area to the south.
+This blocked circulation and easterly winds pumped humidity on the rising slopes of the Rocky Mountains foothills, causing heavy rain to fall on the province with rainfall amounts of over 200 mm in less than two days in many regions of the province, particularly west and southwest of Calgary.
+In Canmore, a town in Alberta's Rockies, over 220 mm fell in just 36 hours between 19 and 21 June, nearly half of the town's annual average rainfall.
 In the town of High River, rainfall amounts at one weather station recorded 325 millimetres (12.8 in) in less than 48 hours.
 The rain falling on already saturated ground, coupled with the steep watershed and heavy snow loads remaining in the front ranges of the Rocky Mountains, resulted in a rapid increase in the size and flow of several rivers.

 At the peak of the flooding, the Bow and Elbow rivers were flowing through Calgary at three times their peak levels from a 2005 flood that caused million in damages.
 Within 48 hours, by 8 a.m.
 MDT on June 21, the flow rate on the Bow River had reached 1,458 cubic metres (51,489 cubic ft.) per second (m^{3}/s), five times its normal rate for this time of the year.
 The Elbow and Highwood rivers reached flow rates of 544 m^{3}/s (inside Calgary) and 734 m^{3}/s respectively, ten times their averages for this time of year.
 According to data tracked by Alberta's Ministry of Environment and Sustainable Resource Development, "in the space of a day or two, the flows of the three rivers rocketed up five to 10 times their normal rates."